 As a coach, your number one priority is to help your clients become the best possible versions of themselves they can be.
-It’s your calling to help them make positive and lasting changes in their lifestyle to improve their overall health and wellbeing.
-The only way you can do this is by getting to know them – really know them to learn what makes them tick.
+You should help them make positive and lasting changes in their lifestyle to improve their overall health and wellbeing.
+The only way you can do this is by getting to know them.

 One of the best ways to achieve this is through discovery coaching.
-If you’re thinking, “Well, isn’t that kinda the same as a free consultation – which I do anyway?”
+If you’re thinking, “Well, isn’t that kind of the same as a free consultation – which I do anyway?”
 Well, it’s not.
 And it could be what’s holding you back from growing your client-base as well.

 This article dives deep into discovery coaching sessions and why you need to use them to onboard more clients.